The clustering of luminous red galaxies at z $\sim$ 0.7 from eBOSS and BOSS data: Observations and data

 Figure \ref{Mag_z} shows the distribution of $i$-band magnitude as a function of redshift for both BOSS-CMASS and eBOSS LRGs.
 At $z<0.75$, the complementarity of the eBOSS and BOSS samples is clear, with BOSS populating the bright end of the distribution.
 The slight overlap between BOSS and eBOSS galaxies is due to the bright limit in eBOSS using ``model" magnitudes, while the faint limit in CMASS was enforced with ``cmodel" magnitudes (see \citealt{Stoughton_2002, Abazajian_2004}, for details of the magnitudes and further discussion).
 The smaller scatter between these two quantities causes some overlap in the $i$-band distribution.
 At $z>0.75$, the combined sample is dominated by eBOSS galaxies due to the flux limit of BOSS.

-The space density of the eBOSS, BOSS, and the combined sample is shown in Figure \ref{n_z}.
+The space density of the eBOSS, BOSS, and the combined sample is shown in the the top panel of Figure \ref{n_z}.
 Dotted lines indicate our fiducial redshift range.
 Within this range, the fraction of all galaxies that are eBOSS LRGs is about $60\%$.
 The combination of the eBOSS sample with the flux-limited tail of the CMASS distribution makes for a highly asymmetric $n(z)$, but we will demonstrate in Section \ref{sec:HOD} that our halo occupation results are insensitive to the exact details of the galaxy number density.
+In the bottom panel of Figure 2, we also plot the galaxy number densities of the eBOSS+BOSS LRG sample in different spatial areas, as shown in Figure 3.
+The consistency between these different patches shows that these data are compatible with each other.
+As we demonstrate below, the clustering measurements are also consistent between hemispheres, implying that a joint analysis is sufficient for a HOD investigation.

 The clustering measurements in this paper are based on the eBOSS DR14 LRG data taken prior to May 2016.
 This sample yields a total number of spectra of 110,000 and an areal coverage of 1591 deg$^{-2}$.
 We restrict the data to the sectors with a completeness greater than 0.5 and then select the galaxies in our redshift range.
 The overall completeness in each sector is defined as